erasmus-without-paper/ewp-specs-management/repos.md

    to diff the changes in the documentation (e.g. "what has changed between versions 1.0.0 and 1.2.7?") is a very important feature.

- * GitHub features include an integrated code review tools, issue tracker, change notifications, automated build tools... and many others, all useful in such projects (even in documentation-only projects!).
+ * GitHub features include an integrated code review tools, issue trackers (we have not decided to use GitHub's issue tracker yet!), change notifications, automated build tools... and many others, all useful in such projects (even in documentation-only projects!).

 Why separate API repositories?